easytarget/SBCEye/docs/INSTALL.md

 ; Only if you plan to use a SSD1306 OLED display: admin@sbc:~$ sudo apt install libjpeg-dev libopenjp2-7-dev libtiff-dev fonts-liberation

-admin@sbc:~$ sudo useradd -m eye
+; Create a dedicate user account (and set bash as our shell) admin@sbc:~$ sudo useradd -m eye admin@sbc:~$ sudo usermod -s /bin/bash eye

 ; If using either a screen, BME sensor or GPIO pin monitoring you must make sure the eye user is in the gpio group: admin@sbc:~$ sudo usermod -a -G gpio eye